top of page

 Is drinking water provided?

-There will be a 5 liter jugs for drinking in each kitchen and the classroom space, filled throughout the week.
-We take trips every few days nearby towns that have natural spring water fountains.
+There will be jugs for drinking for each person staying in the Akrimios apartments, and in the break room space, filled throughout the week.
+To reiterate from "Food" above: We take trips every couple days nearby locations that have natural spring water fountains.
 The water is so fresh and refreshing!
-We will ask for a volunteer to assist with this task of refilling our water bottles.
+We will ask for volunteers to assist with this task of refilling our water bottles.
+For times of no fresh spring water, or staying off-site, bottled water is recommended.

 How can I lend a helping hand while there?

-Thanks for asking!
+Yes, thanks for asking!
 There are some chores necessary to help keep our space organized, tidy, clean and running smoothly.
-We will have a "dharma" list and will ask participants to help out with these items.
+We will have a "dharma" work list and will ask participants to help out with these items.
 Don't worry, nothing is too challenging, energy-sapping or time consuming.
-Just a little bit here and there: sweeping the classroom space, bringing cups back upstairs, bussing tables at the restaurant... things like that.
+Just a little bit here and there: sweeping the classroom space, keeping the break room clean, bringing cups back upstairs... little things like that as an opportunity to lend a helping hand.
 Thanks for your understanding!
-It is a team effort, and not exactly a luxury vacation ;)
+It is a team effort, and not a luxury vacation ;)

 What clothes should I pack?